RedAngel121/NytePack/README.md

 - [ ] Gateways to Eternity
   - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*
   - Find out what rewards should be allowed
-- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff ([not yet possible](https://github.com/ryyanmapes/minecart-mod/issues/97))
-  - I think im just going to remove it... or learn java enough to be able to rip it out myself
 - [ ] Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"
 - [ ] Add FTB Quests and FTB Backups
+- [ ] Sophisticated Storage/Backpacks:
+  - Change all the recipes to be more centered on progression
+- [ ] RIP OUT THE CHUNK LOADER FROM MORE MINECARTS

 # Ongoing Changes
 - Chicken Shed Configs can allow other mobs to drop items once every 20 min